-The first of these is a helicopter ride over the capital and its surrounding geothermal landscapes.
-Iceland’s landscapes, as you will have seen over the past ten days, are spectacular, but to see them from above is a unique, exhilarating and incredibly rewarding experience.
+You could take a helicopter ride over the capital and its surrounding geothermal landscapes.
+As you will have seen over the past ten days, Iceland's landscapes are spectacular, but to see them from above is a unique, exhilarating, and incredibly rewarding experience.

 Alternatively, you could take a super jeep tour into the Highland region of Landmannalaugar.
-This beautiful area is defined by its brightly coloured rhyolite mountains, stunning hikes, and many bubbling hot springs.
-The Highlands are mostly inaccessible during winter except for specially made vehicles, or super jeeps, making this a great opportunity to see even more of the country.
+Its brightly colored rhyolite mountains, stunning hikes, and many bubbling hot springs define this beautiful area.
+The Highlands are mostly inaccessible during winter except for specially made vehicles or super jeeps, making this a great opportunity to see even more of the country.

-Today you can explore Reykjavík city or, alternatively, opt for a tour of the neighbouring countryside.
-There are three tour options for today: snorkelling, snowmobiling, or adventuring in the Ice Cave Tunnel.
+Today you can explore Reykjavík city or opt for a tour of the neighboring countryside.
+Today's tour options are snorkeling and adventuring in the Ice Cave Tunnel.

-Snorkelling is conducted in Silfra fissure, within Þingvellir, which you visited on Day 3.
-Though the water is cold here, it is incredibly clear due to the fact that it is a natural spring, which makes Silfra one of the best snorkelling sites in the world.
-You are provided with protective drysuits and wetsuit hoods and gloves to make this adventure possible.
+Snorkeling is conducted in Silfra fissure, within Þingvellir, which you visited on Day 3.
+Though the water is cold here, it is incredibly clear because it is a natural spring, making Silfra one of the best snorkeling sites globally.
+You are provided with protective drysuits and wetsuit hoods, and gloves to make this adventure possible.

-Day 13 is one to be enjoyed in Reykjavík, soaking up the local atmosphere and traditions.
+Day 13 can be enjoyed in Reykjavík, soaking up the local atmosphere and traditions.
 One thing that can be said about Icelanders is that they are largely a nation of beer-drinkers, and you can immerse yourself in this side of the culture by electing to take a beer tasting tour.

-If you'd rather explore other parts of the culture, then why not see the Árbær Open Air Museum, to see reconstructed turf houses and how Icelandic communities existed for centuries, or else attend the maritime museum, to learn about Icelandic seafaring from the Viking settlement to the Cod Wars.
+Suppose you'd rather explore other parts of the culture.
+Why not see the Árbær Open Air Museum, see reconstructed turf houses and how Icelandic communities existed for centuries, or attend the maritime museum to learn about Icelandic seafaring from the Viking settlement to the Cod Wars.

-Of course, if you are seeking more of a 'novel' and humorous experience, it is recommended to go the world's only Phallological Museum located near Hlemmur Food Hall in downtown Reykjavík.
+If you are seeking more of a 'novel' and humorous experience, you can visit the world's only Phallological Museum located near Hlemmur Food Hall in downtown Reykjavík.

 You can also contact your travel agent for advice on more tours if you are still feeling adventurous.